michauhl/RBPBench/README.md

 This is done for all possible pairs, which leaves one transcript as MPT in the end for each gene.
 Regions that do not overlap with the selected transcript regions are assigned to "intergenic".
+Note that for lncRNA genes, MPT selection favors transcripts with the `gencode_primary` tag if present.
 Alternatively, a list of transcript IDs can be supplied `--tr-list`, bypassing the MPT selection.
 Which region annotations are to be considered can be further defined via `--tr-types`, and the minimum region annotation overlap can be set via `--gtf-feat-min-overlap`.